 Don't Settle for Blah If You Love Bold

 A gallon of red paint doesn't cost any more than a gallon of white.
-You get my point!
 If you love the color, find a way to use your favorite colors in your home.
-Choose colors that express your personality and coordinate with things you love.
+Choose colors that express your personality and coordinate with things you love—while bearing in mind that you will have to live with your choices day in and day out for quite a while.

 Don't Make Your Favorite Color the Main Color